aristanetworks/avd-workshops/workshops/cicd-basics.md

 ## Fork repository

 You will be creating your own CI/CD pipeline in this workflow.
 Log in to your GitHub account and [fork this repository](https://github.com/PacketAnglers/workshops-avd) to get started.

+!!! note
+    You may skip this step if the repository was forked during the AVD workshop.

 ![Create fork](assets/images/create-fork.png)